 At the heart of Longueville is Williams cooking, with a home grown menu, offering the freshest produce from our walled garden and farm.
 Chef/Proprietor William at the centre of this field-to-fork ethos, is the driving force behind its working farm, extensive gardens and distillery, ensuring all this precious produce comes to the table.

-Longueville House offers pared back charm, in an unpretentious environment and welcomes residential group gatherings for lunch and dinner, accommodating corporate and family gatherings very well.
-We offer four dining spaces for private dining catering for up to 30 guests at one sitting.
+Longueville House offers pared back charm, in an unpretentious environment and welcomes residential group gatherings for lunch and dinner, accommodating corporate and small group gatherings very well.
+We offer two dining spaces for private dining catering for up to 30 guests at one sitting.
 We can accommodate 40 guests at one sitting where The Courtyard Mews has been booked by group also.

-Three of these dining areas are inter-connected - The Turner Room, The Presidents' Room and The Library.
-The Chinese Room is located nearby and set slightly apart.
+Our two dining areas are connected - The Presidents' Room and The Library.